ndgibson/dev-site/content/posts/react-testing-library-ids.md

 }
 ```

-This is a pretty clean approach in my opinion and greatly assists test-driving development.
+This is a pretty clean approach in my opinion and greatly assists test-driven development.
 It was a common pattern in Ember testing, and I'm glad I can do the same thing in React.